kheraananya/databyte/README.md

 # python

-Get started with Twitter API by signing up for Twitter Developer Account.
+Get started with Twitter API by signing up for Twitter Developer Account.<br/>
-In order to fetch tweets through Twitter API, you need to register an App through your twitter account.
+In order to fetch tweets through Twitter API, you need to register an App through your twitter account.<br/>
-Follow this link to register your app.
+Follow this link to register your app.<br/>
 Get the API keys.
-Need help, follow this link
+Need help, follow this link <br/>
-Open jobtweets.py and replace 'XXXXXXXXXXXX' with your API keys.
+Open jobtweets.py and replace 'XXXXXXXXXXXX' with your API keys.<br/>
         consumer_key = 'XXXXXXXXXXXX'<br/>
         consumer_secret = 'XXXXXXXXXXXX'<br/>
         access_token = 'XXXXXXXXXXXX'<br/>
         access_token_secret = 'XXXXXXXXXXXX'<br/>
-Run python jobtweets.py
+Run python jobtweets.py <br/>
 It may take a minute to fetch the results from Twitter.
-Make sure that you've proper internet connection.
+Make sure that you've proper internet connection.<br/>